anuragrao04/personal-site/src/content/blog/05-asahi-linux/index.md

 2. Translated from DirectX to Vulkan
 3. Translated from X86_64 to ARM64

 I have tested gaming with Euro Truck Sim 2 and American Truck Sim.
 Both of them miraculously run at the same, if not better frame rate when compared to MacOS.
 It consumes a massive amount of RAM though.
-I can't have any other application running beside the game or the game would randomly be killed by OOM Killer (Out of Memory Killer).
+I can't have any other application running beside the game or the game would randomly be killed by [OOM Killer](https://www.kernel.org/doc/gorman/html/understand/understand016.html).
 This happens due to my RAM size of only 8GB.
 You might observe better behaviour if your Mac has more memory.

 #### 3. Speakers

 Writing a speaker driver is more scary than we think.
 One wrong move in the driver and the speaker might get overpowerred and damage itself, permanently.
-With Macs, we also have to write drivers for the DSP. speaker support was merged a couple of months ago by the Asahi Linux team.
+With Macs, we also have to write drivers for the [DSP](https://en.wikipedia.org/wiki/Digital_signal_processor). speaker support was merged a couple of months ago by the Asahi Linux team.
 More info [here](https://github.com/AsahiLinux/docs/wiki/SW:Speakers)

 #### The Other Things

 There are many things that are implemented that we don't notice, but have to be implemented from scratch in the linux kernel.
-These include: NVMe, PCIe, CPUFreq, Suspend/Sleep, UART, I2C, USB-PD (this is how your mac charges!), SPI and a bunch more.
+These include: NVMe, PCIe, CPUFreq, Suspend/Sleep, UART, I2C ([needed for USB-C port controllers and audio amplifier and the like](https://asahilinux.org/2021/10/progress-report-september-2021/)), USB-PD (this is how your mac charges!), SPI ([needed for touchpad interface](https://asahilinux.org/2021/10/progress-report-september-2021/)) and a bunch more.
 A few notable mentiones that do work are:

 1. Webcam
 2. Keyboard and Display Brightness Control